 We have donated a number of various items to help different charities in the surrounding areas.
 Bakery items are offered in the store during regular business hours With the help of our volunteers, we receive weekly donations from Hyvee, Starbucks, and Panera.

-Vouchers are provided to families and individuals in need, who lack the necessary funds to access the basic needs items that we handle.
+Vouchers are provided to families and individuals in emergency financial situations and to those who lack the necessary funds to access their basic needs.
 These items range from household goods to clothing items, furniture, and other items.